pizza654321/ToonDo/README.md

 # ToonDo
-Web app that motivates users to complete their to-do lists through the care of their digital pet Toon Built for CSC 431 at the University of Miami.
+Web app that motivates users to complete their to-do lists through the care of their digital pet Toon.

+Built for CSC 431 at the University of Miami.